Canada-Israel Davis Cup matches in Halifax closed for fans due to safety problems - ExBulletin

 In a press release, TheCentre said for Israel and Jewish cases that the protesters silent thousands of Canadian tennis fans silence their national team.

-“It is unacceptable that hatred, intimidation and intimidation have made it unsafe to support our athletes in our own country,” said Noah Shack, the CEO of the group that is accessible to Jewish federations throughout Canada.
+“It is unacceptable that hatred, intimidation and intimidation have made it unsafe to support our athletes in our own country,” said Noah Shack, the CEO of the group that argues for Jewish federations throughout Canada.

-“Our political leaders must decide whether we are a nation ruled by peace, order and a good government or someone where fear and intimidation dictate our way of life.”
+“Our political leaders must decide whether we are a nation that is governed by peace, order and good government, where fear and intimidation dictate our way of life.”

 Halifax draws financing